Flaky All-Butter Pie Crust

 There’s something very satisfying about making things from scratch.
 Especially when you understand why you’re doing what you’re doing and how it all works.
 I truly enjoy learning all the things related to what I’m baking and I hope you do too.
 I want to share it all with you so that when you make this pie crust, you get it just right.

 Pies are pretty much a guarantee this time of year.
-I have several pie recipes that are PERFECT for Thanksgiving, including my Pumpkin Pie and Salted Honey Pie, which make appearances at my house every year.
+I have several pie recipes that are PERFECT for Thanksgiving, including my classic pumpkin pie, this salted honey pie, and my maple pecan pie which make appearances at my house every year.
 Seriously, if you haven’t tried that Salted Honey Pie, you are missing out.
 If you think you won’t like it because of the honey, think again.
 It is easily in my top 10 recipes on this entire site.
 I love it that much.

 But this post is about crust, so let me get back to that.
 I’ve often used refrigerated pie crust for ease and saving time because the holidays are crazy.
 However there’s something to be said for making the entire pie from scratch and the great flavor it gives.
 Plus, pie crust can be made a couple days ahead and refrigerated (so can the pie, usually!), so why not go ahead and make it from scratch?!